adityaa2b/adityaa2b/README.md

 - I'm looking to collaborate and create good content that we can share with the community
 - You can find various data engineering projects on my profile
 - I am currenly learning:
-	- Exporing Modern Data Stack (Python, Databricks, Snowflake)
+	- Exploring Modern Data Stack (Python, Databricks, Snowflake)
 	- Azure Cloud
-	- How to architectect better data system
+	- How to architect better data system
- 	- Exporing various different domains
+ 	- Exploring different domains
 - Here's how you can reach me: [LinkedIn](www.linkedin.com/in/aditya-bhutada94)
 - Here are my Open Source contributions so far:
 	- [Netflix Tiles End-To-End Data Engineering Project using Azure synapse](https://github.com/adityaa2b/Data-Engineer-learning-guide/tree/main/Hands-on%20projects/Netflix_titles)